Probate & Estate Administration

 The costs associated with Probate – applying for the grant, collecting and distributing the assets varies based on the circumstances of the individual and the complexity of each matter making it difficult to give a ‘standard’ price for the cost of administering an estate.
 We offer a no-obligation initial telephone consultation for all new enquiries free of charge to help us understand your requirements, wherever possible we will agree a fixed fee at the outset.

-The average Probate matter costs £2,250.
+The average Probate matter costs £2,250 + VAT.
 The exact cost will depend on the individual circumstances of the matter.
 For example, if there is one beneficiary and no property, costs will be lower.
 If there are multiple beneficiaries, a property and multiple bank accounts costs will be higher to reflect the level of work involved.